whatwg/html-build/README.md

 ## Setup

 1. Get a copy of [wattsi](https://github.com/whatwg/wattsi) and put the resulting binary in your PATH.
-1. Create a `.cldr-data` directory inside this repository that is the SVN checkout of http://www.unicode.org/repos/cldr/trunk/common/main/.
+1. Run `svn checkout http://www.unicode.org/repos/cldr/trunk/common/main/ .cldr-data`.
 1. Check out [the source repo](https://github.com/whatwg/html) into this directory (by checking out into an empty folder then moving the contents here).

 Then running build.sh inside this directory will generate the spec, multipage version, entities JSON file, and more.